 - Step 4: Flip the meat over and sear the opposite side for another 1 - 2 minutes.

-- Step 5: You’ll know your meat is ready when it reaches an internal temperature of 125 °F. You can then go ahead and remove it from the grill.
+- Step 5: You’ll know your meat is ready when it reaches an internal temperature of 125 °F. Use the meat thermometer to take temperature measurements.
+You can then go ahead and remove it from the grill.

-- Step 6: For extra juiciness, add butter and cover the meat with tin foil.
-You should let it rest for 5 minutes, or until the internal temperature has risen to 130 °F.
+- Step 6: Add butter and cover the grilled petite sirloin steak with tin foil for extra juiciness.
+Let it rest for 5 minutes until the internal temperature rises to 130 °F.

-- Step 7: Always ensure you slice against the grain, especially for tough cuts found on the lower region of the cow.
+- Step 7: Always ensure you slice against the grain, especially for tough cuts on the cow's lower region.
 This will make it a lot more tender and easier to chew.

-Petite sirloin isn't a super tender steak to begin with, so you should avoid overcooking meat.
+Petite sirloin isn't a tender steak, so you should cook meat sparingly.
 Medium rare is a good place to aim for.

 5 Steps For Broiling Petite Sirloin